My Walkthrough to upgrade Dynamics NAV to Business Central 14

 This upgrade process you went through may only be a trial or test of the process so that you can start playing with Business Central to see what is different.
 This may be the chance for your business to evaluate how you can change and improve.
 There are new features and capabilities in your Business Central upgrade you can take advantage of.

 This is the time to improve and help your users become more successful.

-At Sabre we do a lot of projects that upgrade Dynamics NAV to Business Central.
-At this point our team are very good at the technical tasks of completing the Business Central upgrade.
+At Sabre, we do a lot of projects that upgrade Dynamics NAV to Business Central.
+At this point, our team is very good at the technical tasks of completing the Business Central upgrade.